Option: Jointly Registered with Erie Community College

 - An acceptable student physical examination report.
 Health records including a physical exam, immunizations and blood work must remain current for the entire period of enrollment in the Surgical Technology program.
 The student is responsible for all costs related to the physical examination report.

-Grading Policy for Surgical Technology Courses: The Surgical Technology courses have two components: lecture (theory) and clinical education.
-A student must earn a minimum C grade in lecture (theory) and a passing grade in the clinical education component.
+Grading Policy for Surgical Technology Courses: The Surgical Technology courses have three components: lecture (theory), College laboratory and clinical education.
+A student must earn a minimum C grade in lecture (theory) and a passing grade in the College laboratory and clinical education components.
 If a student is not successful in each component, the resulting grade will be an F for the course.

-Repeat Policy: In the sequence of Surgical Technology lecture/clinical courses, a student who fails (F grade) may repeat only one lecture/clinical in the sequence.
-A student who is failing at the time of withdrawal from a lecture/clinical course (W grade) or withdrawal from the College (X grade) may repeat only one clinical course in the sequence.
-This policy does not affect a student who is passing a lecture/clinical course at the time of withdrawing from the course or the College.
+Repeat Policy: In the sequence of Surgical Technology lecture/laboratory/clinical courses a student who fails (F grade) may repeat only one lecture/laboratory/clinical in the sequence.
+A student who is failing at the time of withdrawal from a lecture/laboratory/clinical course (W grade) or withdrawal from the College (X grade) may repeat only one clinical course in the sequence.
+This policy does not affect a student who is passing a lecture/laboratory/clinical course at the time of withdrawing from the course or the College.

-If a student fails the first Surgical Technology course (SUR 104) on the first attempt and then passes it on the second attempt, he/she must pass all subsequent Surgical Technology courses (SUR 200 and SUR 204) on the first attempt.
+If a student fails the first Surgical Technology course (SUR 100) on the first attempt and then passes it on the second attempt, he/she must pass all subsequent Surgical Technology courses (SUR 104, SUR 200 and SUR 204) on the first attempt.

-If a student is failing the first Surgical Technology course (SUR 104) at the time the student withdraws from the first Surgical Technology course or from the College and then passes it on the second attempt, he/she must pass all subsequent Surgical Technology courses (SUR 200 and SUR 204).
+If a student is failing the first Surgical Technology course (SUR 100) at the time the student withdraws from the first Surgical Technology course or from the College and then passes it on the second attempt, he/she must pass all subsequent Surgical Technology courses (SUR 104, SUR 200 and SUR 204).

 All prerequisite Surgical Technology courses must be successfully completed before progressing to the next sequential Surgical Technology course.